wrrulosdev/old-mcptool/README.md

 ## Documentation

-You can find the MCPTool documentation in the [docs folder](./docs).
+You can find the MCPTool documentation in the [docs' folder](./docs).

 ## Download
 All the information about the installation is [here](./docs/instalation.MD)